scalacenter/scala-lang/blog/_posts/2022-07-01-teach-programming-with-scala.md

-We are happy to announce that we have published a [new page][teach] on the website to explain the benefits of using Scala to teach programming, and to show a map of the universities who use Scala around the world.
+We are happy to announce that we have published a [new page][teach] on the website to explain the benefits of using Scala to teach programming, and to show a map of the universities who use Scala around the world (also shown below).

+{% include teachers-map.html %}

+*Teachers who use Scala in their course.*

 ## Motivation